 Joe was born at our home in Connecticut on December 11, 2002, after a short labor.
 He was our second child (we now have three), and my husband, daughter, and I were thrilled to be welcoming a new baby boy into our family.
 Both of my pregnancies were fairly uneventful, and we had never had any health concerns with our first child, so nothing really prepared us for what was to come.

-As you can see in his pictures, Joe developed eczema on his face at about two and a half months old, and it quickly spread to his whole body.
+Joe developed eczema on his face at about two and a half months old, and it quickly spread to his whole body.
 For a few months, he looked like a little burn victim, with sores covering large portions of his head, face, and arms.
 At around nine months of age, it subsided enough to give us some sense of normalcy, although he still had flare-ups and would scratch himself raw if we didn’t watch him constantly.

 Off to a Rough Start

 Initially, we took him to the doctor, who prescribed a new cream, Elidel.
 Being uneducated about the immune system and eczema, and concerned about our child’s comfort, we tried a sample of the cream for a awhile.
 I guess I naively thought it would clear up and that would be that.
 Sadly, about a week later, Joe got very ill, with an extremely high fever.
-To make a long story short, he was hospitalized and diagnosed with Kawasaki Disease, which damaged his heart, causing enlargement of the coronary artery and two small aneurysms.
+To make a long story short, he was hospitalized and diagnosed with Kawasaki Disease, which damaged his heart, causing enlargement of the coronary artery and small aneurysms.
 Though I was assured numerous times that the Elidel cream could not have caused the illness, I nonetheless, felt compelled to pursue a more natural treatment of my son’s eczema, as there is no known cause for Kawasaki Disease, which in my mind, discounts nothing.

 Further, I now realized that Joe’s eczema would be a chronic condition that we have to manage, and not just a little rash that would go away in a few days.
 Therefore, immunosuppressive creams and steroids were not my method of choice to manage it.
 Of course, I am not discounting the usefulness of these drugs for many families managing this disease, but that’s not the route we chose.
 And, if you would like to avoid medications with unknown side-effects, you do have other options.